acbizet/Hopfield-partition-functions/docs/validation.md

 The local environment provided NumPy 2.3.5 and SciPy 1.17.0. mpmath 1.4.1 was loaded from the existing session dependency source with a fresh bytecode cache after its old cache proved unreadable.
 Published scripts use ordinary package imports and pinned requirements; they do not depend on that temporary folder.

-These checks validate the documented examples; they are not a proof of correctness for arbitrary inputs or a floating-point error certificate.
+These checks validate the documented examples.